 Salmonella Food Safety Without Cooking

-Even when you aren’t eating eggs or animal products, you may still be at risk of Salmonella food poisoning.
-This bacteria can be found in fruits, vegetables, peanut butter, and some processed foods as well.
+Even when you aren't eating eggs or animal products, you may still be at risk of Salmonella food poisoning.
+This bacterium can be found in fruits, vegetables, peanut butter, and some processed foods as well.

 Be especially careful during the summer.
 As temperatures rise, they create ideal circumstances for the bacteria to thrive.
 Picnics and backyard barbecues are especially at risk of an unwanted visit from this sneaky pathogen.
 Make sure you keep your hot foods hot and your cold foods cold.
 Refrigerate all leftovers right away.
 Never let your food sit for more than two hours—or more than one hour if it’s hotter than 90 degrees Fahrenheit outside.